 In our series on flavor profiles, we write about why coffee tastes the way it does.
-For the Ethiopia chapter, we've enlisted Hannes Fendrich from Coffee Circle—an expert on Ethiopian coffee.
+For the chapter on Ethiopia, we were able to enlist Hannes Fendrich from Coffee Circle – an expert in Ethiopian coffee.

-We have known Hannes and Coffee Circle for a while now and are always impressed by the work that Coffee Circle
+We have known Hannes and Coffee Circle for some time now and are always impressed by the work Coffee Circle

 Author: Hannes Fendrich

-- Roasters and green coffee buyers at Coffee Circle Berlin
+- Roaster and green coffee buyer at Coffee Circle Berlin

 - German Brewers Cup Champion 2014 and 2016